websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 ## Conclusion

-You have defined a service capability called `Greeting` and provided it to the runtime framework in another module's service component called `P9G2Greeting`.
+You have *defined* a service capability called `Greeting` and *provided* it in a service component called `P9G2Greeting`.
 The `Greeting` service is in place.
 How do clients access the service and use it?
 That's demonstrated in [Using an OSGi Service](./using-an-osgi-service.md).

 ## Additional Information